Suraj-Encoding/Angular-Todo/README.md

 ## Important Scripts:

 ### `npm install -g @angular/cli `
+Install angular in your computer globally

+### `ng new app-name`
-Generates basic code of react for you
+Generates basic code of angular for you

 ### `ng serve`